CognitiveRoboticsReachability/GrandChallenge/README.md

 # GrandChallenge
-Reachability Challenge for the FInal Grand Challenge
+Reachability Challenge for the Final Grand Challenge